One-shot and asymptotic classical capacity in general physical theories: Asymptotic i.i.d. case

 where, $\epsilon'\in(0,\epsilon)$.
 Here, the hypothesis testing relative entropy $D^{\epsilon}(\rho||\sigma)$ is left-continuous over $\epsilon$ (Lemma~\ref{lemma:continuous} in Appendix).
 As a result, we obtain the following theorem. \begin{theorem} In any model of GPTs and any $\epsilon\in(0,1)$, a channel $\Phi$ satisfies

 \end{theorem} In other words, the classical capacity and the hypothesis testing relative entropy are asymptotically equivalent even in GPTs.

 Here, we remark on the dependence of $\epsilon$.
+In quantum theory, because of quantum Stein's lemma \cite{hiai1991proper,ogawa2005strong}, we have the following equality \cite{wang2012one}:

-In studies of quantum information theory, it is known that both asymptotic classical capacity and asymptotic hypothesis testing relative entropy are determined independently with $\epsilon$.
-Therefore, we often consider the case $\epsilon\to 0$.
+In other words, there is no $\epsilon$-dependence in quantum theory, and the rates are equal to Umegaki relative entropy $D(\rho||\sigma)$~\cite{umegaki1961on,umegaki1962conditional}.
+Thus, both asymptotic classical capacity and asymptotic hypothesis testing relative entropy are determined independently with $\epsilon$.
+Therefore, we often consider the case $\epsilon\to 0$, which provides Holevo--Schumacher--Westmoreland (HSW) Theorem~\cite{schumacher1997sending,holevo1998capacity} as stated in Ref.~\cite{wang2012one}.
 In contrast to quantum theory, it has not been known yet that they are independent with $\epsilon$ in GPTs, which is still an important open problem.
 However, whether they are dependent or independent, this paper clarified the asymptotic equivalence between classical capacity and hypothesis testing relative entropy with each $\epsilon$ even in GPTs.